SUP, ‘Tooners? The 6 Best SUP Racks for Your Pontoon, Reviewed

 Option #5: MAGMA Standing SUP Rack

-I really like this rack because it can be used for any type of water toy.
-Not only is it great for holding stand up paddle boards, but it can also hold a kayak and even longer floats.
-It’s a convenient place to slide your floats in so they can dry.
+Check price on Amazon - I really like this rack because it can be used for any type of water toy.
+Not only is it great for holding stand-up paddle boards, but it can also hold a kayak and even longer floats.
+It's a convenient place to slide your floats in so they can dry.

 This rack installs on your dock or any flat surface.
 Just make sure to mount the brackets with enough room between them in order to hold both your longest and shortest items.